 Baul and Beyond

 Baul musicians: Kartik Das Baul (singer) & Gokul Chandra Das (dhak)

 A special evening of traditional and folk music from Bengal, featuring Baul musicians from India in a rare appearance in London.

 Heaven of Freedom – Premiere

-Soumik Datta (sarod), Fiona Bevan, Souvid Datta, Rosabella Gregory (voice and piano) with a guest appearance by Anoushka Shankar (sitar)
+Soumik Datta (sarod), Fiona Bevan (voice and bass), Souvid Datta (tabla and poetry), Rosabella Gregory (voice and piano) with a guest appearance by Anoushka Shankar (sitar)